Tai Tran

 Traditional indicators like moving averages, oscillators, and volatility measures are continuously computed by Valgo’s analysis services.
 Each indicator value is treated as part of the state rather than something ephemeral.
 For example, a 50-period moving average on the 1-hour chart is computed whenever new data comes in and is accessible as a property in the market model.
 If multiple timeframes or multiple instruments were in use, the system would manage separate instances for each combination.

-Because these indicators are first-class, the agent does not need to calculate them from scratch or guess their value: it can simply refer to the current 50 SMA or current RSI from the structured input it receives.
+Because these indicators are first-class, the agent does not need to calculate them from scratch or guess their value: it simply refers to the current 50 SMA or current RSI from the structured input it receives.
 This not only saves computational effort but also ensures consistency; the values the agent sees are exactly the values the UI displays and the strategy logic uses.

 Composite signals and patterns

 Beyond basic indicators, Valgo defines higher-order composite signals as needed.
 An example is the liquidity sweep detection mentioned earlier.
-When the sweep detection service identifies a sweep, it creates a structured object, for example a LiquiditySweep object, containing details such as type (buy-side or sell-side sweep), the price level of the sweep, time, and maybe the size or length of the wick.
+When the sweep detection service identifies a sweep, it creates a structured object, e.g. a LiquiditySweep object, containing details such as type (buy-side or sell-side sweep), the price level of the sweep, time, and maybe the size or length of the wick.

 Interpretability and debugging